He climbed to where the mountain met sky-thin air,

 “You seek a name for the fire that burns within you,” she offered,

-Her voice carried the significance of shifting tectonic plates.
+Her voice holding the significance of shifting tectonic plates.

-“I see you are not a fire.
-You are the space where the fire happens.”
+“I see that you are not the fire.
+You are the space where the fire is awakened.”

 As she spoke, her words wove themselves into a tapestry of sounds: